ThomasTJdev/nim_websitecreator/README.md

 All registrered users will receive the email.

 You can access the plugin at `/e/mailer`.
-The link can be added manually to the navbar.
+The link can be added to the navbar manually.